Pcoralie/SmartWing_ADSA/README.md

 * A* :
 Used in pathfinding and graph traversal, which is the process of finding a path between multiple points, called “nodes”.
 It aims to find a path to the given goal node having the smallest cost (least distance travelled, shortest time, etc.).
 It extends Dijkstra's algorithm and achieves better performance by using heuristics.

+## Current Process

+Plane moves in 3D space with Longitude, Latitude and altitude.

+For this step we use the code :  [dubinsAirplane](https://github.com/unr-arl/DubinsAirplane "dubinsAirplane") from Dr. Kostas Alexis.